Washington state court system: Superior Court

+Courts of Limited Jurisdiction

-District and Municipal Courts
+District Courts

 Each of Washington's 39 counties also has a state District Court.
 These are courts of limited jurisdiction that hear traffic infractions, criminal traffic citations, misdemeanors and gross misdemeanors, civil cases with an amount in controversy less than $100,000, and small claims suits.
 The District Court conducts trials and other attendant hearings.
 District Court judges are elected and serve four-year terms.

+Municipal Courts

 Washington's cities may establish Municipal Courts (e.g., Seattle Municipal Court).
 Municipal Courts are courts of limited jurisdiction like state District Courts, but Municipal Courts may not hear civil lawsuits.
 A Municipal Court may only consider and has exclusive jurisdiction over non-criminal traffic citations, as well as misdemeanor and gross misdemeanor crimes that occur within a city's boundary.
 Municipal Courts conduct trials and other attendant hearings.
 Municipal Court judges are elected or appointed by mayors or city councils and serve four-year terms.